In-Situ Tweedie Discrete Diffusion Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate ADD on two representative tasks: large-scale image classification and image-conditioned text generation.
+\paragraph{Datasets.} We evaluate TDD on two representative tasks: image classification and image-conditioned text generation.
+The former utilized the ImageNet dataset, while the latter employed both the imagenet-1k-vl-enriched\citep{imagenet-1k-vl-enriched} and COCO\citep{lin2014microsoft} datasets.
 For classification, we use the ImageNet benchmark \citep{5206848}, following the standard data splitting protocol.
-Specifically, we adopt the $224\times224$ resolution variant, which contains 1.28 million training images and 50,000 validation images across 1,000 categories.
-All images are normalized using channel-wise mean values of $(0.485, 0.456, 0.406)$ and standard deviation values of $(0.229, 0.224, 0.225)$.
-For text generation, we conduct experiments on the COCO Captions dataset \citep{lin2014microsoft}, consisting of 82,783 training and 40,504 validation images paired with five human-annotated captions each.
-Images are preprocessed with standard resizing and cropping, and captions are tokenized into sequences of one-hot vectors over a vocabulary of 10,112 words.
+Based on experimental observations on the standard ImageNet, we conducted experiments on the imagenet-1k-vl-enriched\citep{imagenet-1k-vl-enriched} dataset to investigate the text generation performance of our method.
+However, given the limited prior work on this dataset, we transitioned to the COCO\citep{lin2014microsoft} to perform more comprehensive experiments, thereby ensuring a more robust and fair evaluation of TDD's performance.

-\paragraph{Model Configuration.} Our full architecture contains \textbf{111 million} trainable parameters.
+\paragraph{Model and Training.} TDD integrates a Transformer feature extractor with a diffusion-based categorical denoiser, creating a hybrid architecture optimized for representation learning and generative refinement.
+Our full architecture contains \textbf{111 million} trainable parameters.
 The Transformer encoder dominates the parameter budget (\textbf{87M}) and specializes in hierarchical feature extraction, while the diffusion module contains \textbf{24M} parameters and is dedicated to discrete-space denoising.
-This asymmetry reflects our design principle of prioritizing feature quality while maintaining efficient generative refinement.
-The patchifier resolution is fixed at $224\times224$ for image classification task and fixed at $256\times256$ for image captioning task.
-Detailed layer specifications are provided in the supplementary material.

-\paragraph{Training Protocol.} ADD is trained from scratch for \textbf{500 epochs} using AdamW \citep{Loshchilov2017DecoupledWD}.
+TDD is trained from scratch for \textbf{500 epochs} using AdamW \citep{Loshchilov2017DecoupledWD}.
 We adopt a base learning rate of $1\!\times\!10^{-4}$ with a weight decay of $0.3$ and effective batch size of $4096$, distributed across $8 \times$ NVIDIA A100 80GB GPUs.
 A warmup of $20$ epochs is followed by cosine learning rate decay \citep{Goyal2017AccurateLM}.
 Gradient clipping is applied with a global norm of $3.0$, and PyTorch AMP is used for mixed precision training.
-For COCO captioning, we employed smaller batch sizes and weight decay values.
+For captioning, we employed smaller batch sizes and weight decay values.

-\paragraph{Infrastructure.} All experiments are executed on a Linux cluster with 8$\times$NVIDIA A100-SXM4-80GB GPUs interconnected via NVLink.
-Both ImageNet Classification and Image Captioning epoch requires approximately \textbf{4 minutes}.